Venice to Dubrovnik: Eight Million and One Dalmatians

 The true magic of Venice is that no matter how many times you visit, it remains a surreal experience.
 It’s almost impossible to believe that people live and go about their daily lives in this ‘movie-set’ city.
 Founded in the 5th century as a refuge from barbarian invasions, Venice rose to become a powerful maritime republic and a major centre of trade and culture during the Middle Ages and Renaissance.
 At the height of its wealth and influence, Venice expanded its empire, leaving an indelible mark across the Mediterranean, evident in the architecture, art, and culture from the Dalmatian coast to the Ionian Islands.
 Unlike many great cities, Venice lacks grand boulevards, world-class entertainment facilities, and bright neon signage.
 It is true allure lies in the city’s ability to transport visitors to another world.
 It is the Venetians who reveal Venice’s true character.
 In winter, they wear real fur and don sunglasses day and night as they emerge from hidden trattorias, skilfully avoiding the tourist menus.
 They navigate the city using vaporetto’s, not gondolas, purchase Murano glass directly from the island of Murano, and shrug off remarks regarding the canals' odours with disdain.
 Today, our Venetian guides lead us through their city as honoured guests.
 We spend time in Saint Mark's Square, marvel at the eclectic Saint Mark’s Basilica, sigh at the Bridge of Sighs, and navigate the maze of alleys leading to the Rialto Bridge.
 No visit to Venice is complete without an exploration of the city’s canals by gondola.
 Our gondolier will navigate us through a series of waterways, offering us a unique insight into the ‘other side’ of Venice—a view from the city's many canals.
 Choose to return to the hotel with your guide or make your way to our coach transfer point later in the day.
 Venice is yours to explore.
 This evening you meet your host and fellow travellers when we celebrate our journey with a Welcome Event.
 Accommodation: Venice Hotel Meals: Breakfast, Welcome Event canapés

-Day 3 : Venice
+Day 3 : Fusina

 A mere 24 kilometres west of Venice sits the Venetian city of Padova, where we enjoy a short, locally guided tour and time to explore independently.
 Famous as Shakespeare’s Padua, this university city is a hub of history, culture and academic prestige.
 Home to one of the oldest universities globally, founded in 1222, Padova buzzes with intellectual energy from its students and scholars.
 Explore Padova’s medieval and Renaissance heritage, centred around the Basilica of Saint Anthony, a pilgrimage site housing relic of the saint.
 The city’s historical centre features elegant palaces, lively piazzas, and charming cafes lining narrow alleys.
 Beyond its cultural landmarks, Padova offers culinary delights such as traditional risotto and Venetian-style cicchetti, served in local osterias, promising a blend of history, art and Italian charm that is distinct from its famous neighbour.
 Mid-afternoon, we leave Padova and drive to the port of Fusina on the Veneto lagoon, where we board the Douglas Mawson and sail east towards Slovenia.
-This evening, we enjoy a ‘Welcome Aboard’ dinner, where we meet our crew and AE Expeditions team.
+This evening, we enjoy a ‘Welcome Aboard’ dinner, where we meet our crew and Aurora Expeditions team.

 Day 4 : Koper